-- In a medium-size bowl, after measuring, sift together the flour, cocoa powder, baking powder, baking soda, powdered buttermilk and salt.
+- In a medium-sized bowl, after measuring, sift together the flour, cocoa powder, baking powder, baking soda, powdered buttermilk, and salt.
 Stir together with a spoon.
 Set aside.

 - Mix the water with the food coloring and vanilla extract.
 Set aside.

 - Using a stand mixer with a paddle attachment, beat the butter on low speed until soft.
 (If the butter is cold, it will warm quickly from the beaters - taking about 60 seconds).

 - Slowly add sugar in a steady stream at the side of the bowl.
 Increase speed to medium and beat for 2 minutes until light yellow and fluffy.
 Stop the mixer and scrape the side and bottom of the bowl with a large rubber spatula.

 - With the mixer on low, add the eggs one at a time and beat for 20 seconds after each addition.

 - Increase the mixer speed to medium and beat the mixture for 2 minutes. be sure to use a kitchen timer to help you keep track of the time.
 The mixture will become fluffy and aerated.

 - Add the flour mixture in 3 equal portions, alternating with the water in 2 equal portions, beginning and ending with the flour.
 (If the water is cold, the batter will curdle slightly.
 It's ok.
 It will come together when you add the flour.)
 Mix on low and work quickly so you don't over-mix.